collective/Products.PasswordStrength/README.rst

 TODO
 ====

-1. Patch or modify login_password.cpt to display directly the password constrains (<div class="formHelp" i18n:translate="" tal:define="constrains python:context.portal_registration.testPasswordValidity('');">
+1. Patch or modify login_password.cpt to display directly the password constraints (<div class="formHelp" i18n:translate="" tal:define="constrains python:context.portal_registration.testPasswordValidity('');">
    Enter your new password. <span i18n:name="errors" tal:replace="constrains"/></div>)

-2. Patch or modify passwordreset view to display directly the password constrains
+2. Patch or modify passwordreset view to display directly the password constraints

 3. Do password expiration

-Copyright, License, Author
+License
 ==========================

-Copyright (c) 2007, PretaWeb, Australia, and the respective authors.
-All rights reserved.

-Author: Dylan Jay <software@pretaweb.com>

 License BSD-ish, see LICENSE.txt

 Credits
 =======

+Original Author: Dylan Jay <software@pretaweb.com>.
+Sponsored by PretaGov.com

 Thanks to Daniel Nouri and BlueDynamics for their NoDuplicateLogin which served as the base for this.

+Thanks to the following for improvements to this plugin:

+- sgeulette
+- pysailor
+- regebro